 While the Town reports financial position, results of operations, and changes in fund balance on the basis of generally accepted accounting principles (GAAP), the budgetary basis as provided by law is based upon accounting for certain transactions on a basis of cash receipts, disbursements, and encumbrances.
-The Statement of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual is presented for each major governmental fund which had a budget.
+The Statement of Revenues, Expenditures, and Changes in Fund Balance - Budget and Actual is presented for the major governmental fund which had a budget.
+Differences between the budgetary basis and GAAP basis of accounting for the general fund are as follows: